swiss-seismological-service/scdetect/README.md

   impact in a multi-stream detector setup.

-- `"createArrivals"`: A boolean value which defines if detections should include *detected arrivals*, i.e. arrivals with regards to the streams included within the stream set.
+- `"createArrivals"`: A boolean value which defines if detections should include *detected arrivals*, i.e. arrivals with regard to the streams included within the stream set.
 If enabled, origins will be created with detected arrivals being associated, else origins are created not containing any reference to detected arrivals.